nicolluis10/kAIxo_X01/README.md

 ### References

-This dataset and publication is a result of the project CONVERSA (TED2021-132470B-I00) funded by MCIN/AEI /10.13039/501100011033 and by "European Union NextGenerationEU/PRTR".
+The dataset used for the retrievals is a result of the project CONVERSA (TED2021-132470B-I00) funded by MCIN/AEI /10.13039/501100011033 and by "European Union NextGenerationEU/PRTR".